 to modernize the tasking, processing, exploitation and dissemination (TPED)

 of imagery intelligence products.
-The committee made the recommendations
+The recommendations were made in a classified

-in a classified annex to a report on the fiscal 2001 intelligence authorization
+annex to a report on the fiscal 2001 intelligence authorization bill, released

-NIMA grew out of the merger between the Defense Mapping Agency, the
+NIMA grew out of the merger of the Defense Mapping Agency, the Central

-Central Imagery Office, the National Photographic Interpretation Center
+Imagery Office, the National Photographic Interpretation Center and imagery

-and imagery support offices within the CIA, the Defense Information Agency
+support offices within the CIA, the Defense Information Agency and the National

 The Senate plan would increase funding for the first phase of NIMA's

-The first phase of TPED covers modernization efforts from fiscal 2001
+Phase 1 of TPED covers modernization efforts from fiscal 2001 through

-through 2005, particularly development of an enhanced imagery system, future
+2005, particularly the development of an enhanced imagery system, a future

 imagery archive, airborne system upgrades and infrastructure "hooks" into